nsls-ii-forge/docs/source/creating_packages.rst

     - '3.6'

 If you are building a noarch package, then close the file without change.
-For an arch package, a set of Python versions are specified in ``meta.yaml`` file and the following lines should be removed:
+For an architecture-dependent package, a set of Python versions are specified in ``meta.yaml`` file and the following lines should be removed:

 .. code-block::